-In January of 2016, the Mendota Heights City Council approved a resolution declaring the City of Mendota Heights to be a pollinator-friendly community.
-Property owners, residents, businesses, institutions, and neighborhoods are encouraged to become more pollinator-friendly by adopting practices that:
+In January 2016, the Mendota Heights City Council passed a resolution to make the city a pollinator-friendly community.
+Residents, property owners, businesses, and organizations are encouraged to support pollinators by using practices that:

 - Avoid the use of insecticides, including systemic insecticides, on their property